Valeriana locusta: History

 Cornsalad was originally foraged by European peasants.
 Jean-Baptiste de La Quintinie, royal gardener of King Louis XIV, introduced it to kitchen gardening.
 It has been eaten in Britain for centuries and appears in John Gerard's Herbal of 1597.
 It was grown commercially in London from the late 18th or early 19th century and appeared on markets as a winter vegetable, but it only became available in modern supermarkets there in the 1980s.
-American president Thomas Jefferson cultivated mâche at his home, Monticello, in Virginia in the early 1800s.
+United States president Thomas Jefferson cultivated mâche at his home, Monticello, in Virginia in the early 1800s.

 Common names

 Common names include lamb's lettuce, common cornsalad, or simply cornsalad, mâche (/mɑːʃ/), fetticus, feldsalat, nut lettuce, field salad, and valerian salad.
-The common name 'cornsalad' refers to the fact that it often grows as a weed in cornfields ('corn' is used in the sense of 'cereal', not the US meaning of maize).
+The common name "cornsalad" refers to the fact that it often grows as a weed in cornfields ('corn' is used in the sense of 'cereal', not the North American meaning of maize).

 In German-speaking Switzerland it is known as Nüsslisalat or Nüssler, terms that have been borrowed by the area's many English speakers.
 In some areas of Germany it is known as rapunzel, and is the origin of the long-haired maiden's name in the eponymous fairy tale.
-In restaurants that feature French cuisine, it may be called doucette or raiponce, as an alternative to mâche, by which it is best known.
-In Croatia and Serbia it is known as matovilac.
-In Slovenia it is known as motovilec.
+In restaurants featuring French cuisine, it may be called doucette or raiponce, as an alternative to mâche, by which it is best known.
+In Croatia and Serbia it is known as matovilac, while in Slovenia it is known as motovilec.

-In Spain is known as hierba de los canónigos (Canons' Herb) or simply canónigo, a reference to its tradition as a monastery crop.
+In Spain is known as hierba de los canónigos ("canons' herb") or simply canónigo, a reference to its traditional cultivation in monasteries.